Love is in the Air but How Do I Talk to My Boo About Getting Braces?

 Don’t be surprised if your loved one is not receptive to your ideas in the beginning.
 Most people are resistant to change at first.
 Try not to make demands or set deadlines.
 Most importantly, avoid conflict because your relationship comes first.

-On the other hand, that doesn’t mean you should drop the issue.
+On the other hand, this doesn’t mean you should drop the issue.
 Just be sure not to nag.
 Instead, use gentle, thoughtful reminders.
 Let them know that you care and are not going to forget about the problem until it is fixed.
 Repeat your offers of help and support.
 Always be positive about the outcome.
 Never dwell on the problem.

 Let Us Help Your Boo with Getting Braces in the OKC Area